kubernetes-the-hard-way-on-lxd

 for i in 0 1 2; do

-lxc network attach kube0 controller-${i}
+lxc network attach kube0 master-${i}

-lxc network attach kube1 controller-${i}
+lxc network attach kube1 master-${i}

 lxc network attach kube0 worker-${i}